MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/ForEach-Object.md

   > threads.
 The `$using:` keyword allows passing variable references from the cmdlet invocation
   > thread to each running script block thread.
 Since the script blocks run in different threads,
   > the object variables passed by reference must be used safely.
 Generally it's safe to read from
   > referenced objects that don't change.
-But if the object state is being modified then you must
+If you need to modify the object state then you must
-  > used thread safe objects, such as .NET **System.Collection.Concurrent** types (See Example 14).
+  > use thread safe objects, such as .NET **System.Collection.Concurrent** types (See Example 14).

 ## RELATED LINKS